List of Neighbours characters introduced in 2019: Vera Punt

 Vera Punt played by Sally-Anne Upton, made her first appearance on 23 January 2019.
 Upton's management confirmed her casting in the recurring guest role on 14 January 2019.
 Vera is the sister of Valerie Grundy (Patti Newton), who dies during the previous month.
 Daniel Kilkelly from Digital Spy reported that Vera arrives on Ramsay Street to retrieve her sister's dog Regina Grundy (Timba).
 He added that Vera takes Regina and this causes an argument with her new owners David Tanaka (Takaya Honda) and Aaron Brennan (Matt Wilson), who threaten legal action.

 Of her character, Upton commented, "She just says it how it is.
 Shows like Neighbours need characters like Mrs Punt who have got a bit of an edge and unpredictability about them."
 Upton thought Vera would get along with her Wentworth character Juicy Lucy, saying they both "Aussie Larrikin" types.
 Joanne Hawkins of realestate.com.au said Vera has been described as being "so despicable, you can't help but love her."
 Laura Masia of TV Week called her "the town whinger".
 Ahead of her guest stint in early 2021, Upton worked as the show's COVID-19 nurse and she called it "one of the most important roles of my life".
 She was also grateful that the producers wrote new storylines for her character as a thank you.
 Vera appears in the final episode of Neighbours and Upton said of filming the finale, "It feels wonderful to be back on Ramsay Street.
 Sad at the same time, but it's part of history finishing and I'm just glad to be a part of it."
+Vera debuted in the show's opening titles in April 2025.